Covid vaccine: Volunteer recovers after developing neurological disorder 'possibly related' to Oxford vaccine

 The trial also measured protection against asymptomatic infection by asking 6,638 UK participants to complete weekly Covid tests.

-This identified 69 cases of people who tested positive for Covid but had no symptoms.
+This identified 69 cases in in total of people who tested positive for Covid, but had no symptoms.

-In the one and a half dose group, there were seven cases out of 1,120 people given the Oxford vaccine compared to 17 out of 1,127 in the control group.
+In the one and a half dose group, there were seven cases out of 1,120 people given the Oxford vaccine, compared to 17 out of 1,127 in the control group.
+This works out at an efficacy of 59%.

 In the two full dose group there were 22 and 23 asymptomatic infections in the vaccine and control group respectively.

-It remains unclear why the lower dose seem to work better, but investigations are ongoing.
+It remains unclear why the lower dose seems to work better, but investigations are ongoing.

 Comments & Moderation